 How Do I Trap Errors in Bash Scripts Linux?

-You can trap and handle errors using the ‘trap’ command and custom error-handling functions in Bash scripts.
-The ‘trap’ command allows you to specify a command or function to be executed when a certain signal or condition occurs.
-You can also trap or handle errors by using the exit codes, the ‘set -e’ option, command substitution, and suppressing error messages.
+To trap and handle errors you can use the trap command and custom error-handling functions in Bash scripts.
+The trap command allows you to specify a command or function to be executed when a certain signal or condition occurs.
+You can also trap or handle errors by using the exit codes, the set -e option, command substitution, and suppressing error messages.